Quick links to talk slides and recordings

 Modeling globular clusters in the Milky Way

 Globular clusters are old, low-metallicity star clusters whose high core stellar densities place them at the center of many astrophysics problems of intrigue.
 Though simulating the hundreds of thousands to millions of stars is difficult, the advent of Hénon-style Monte Carlo codes such as Cluster Monte Carlo (CMC) have allowed for the creation of large model grids over realistic parameters.
-By fitting to the brightness and dynamical “temperature” of star clusters, I show that CMC Cluster Catalog (available here), a grid of models created using CMC, provides an excellent match to more than 40% of known globular clusters in the Milky Way, right out of the box.
+By fitting to the surface brightness and velocity dispersion of star clusters, I show that CMC Cluster Catalog (available here), a grid of models created using CMC, provides an excellent match to more than 40% of known globular clusters in the Milky Way, right out of the box.

 Globular clusters are an incredibly vibrant field of research and have been reviewed countless times.
 An incredibly inspiring is review of star cluster dynamics given by The Gravitational Million-Body Problem by Douglas Heggie and Piet Hut.